IF I’M READY TO LEASE, WHAT’S NEXT?

 How Are Condo Fees Determined?

 Fees are usually based on the annual operating costs for the entire building/complex and divided by each owner´s individual contribution to the common expenses per the condominium association rules and regulations, as well as contributions to a reserve fund.
-Each owner has a vote in the decision on whether condo fees should be increased should the board of directors call for an increase due to increasing overhead.
+The Owners do not get a vote to determine the fee assessment, this is solely handled by the Board of Directors

 Do I Need To Purchase Insurance?